-Will GIC members have to pay anything to receive the COVID19 vaccine?
+Do GIC members have to pay anything to receive the COVID19 vaccine?

-The vaccine itself is being provided free of charge to all individuals by the federal government.
+The vaccine itself provided free of charge to all individuals by the federal government.
 Furthermore, the GIC has directed all its insurance companies that they may not charge any co-pays or deductibles for administration of the vaccine.
 Be aware that if you receive the COVID-19 vaccine while seeing a health care provider for a different reason, you may be charged a copay and/or deductible for the office visit.
 If you receive the COVID-19 vaccine from an out-of-network provider, you may be charged the difference between what the provider charges for the administration fee and the amount that your insurance pays for the administration fee.

 Is the vaccine covered by my health plan or pharmacy plan?

 - For members covered by a Medicare plan, claims will be covered under Medicare Part B.